dirigible-io/dirigible-io.github.io/help/activation.md

 </code></pre>

-> NOTE: The scripting services in the sandbox can access the services from the registry but not vice versa.
+> NOTE: The scripting services in the sandbox can access the services from the registry, but it does not work the other way around.

-There is a default *auto-activation* mechanism, which can perform the activation on **Save** of the artifact.
-This can be switched on/off from the main menu -> *Project* (if you are in the **Workspace** perspective)
+There is a default *auto-activation* mechanism, which can perform the activation upon **Save** of the artifact.
+This can be switched on and off from the main menu in the *Project* section if you are in the **Workspace** perspective.

 The auto-activation is enabled only for: